 Input & Output

 The joystick controls are incredibly intuitive and responsive.
 There’s also an inertia option, which I leave disabled (yikes!).
-For rapid firepower, keep banging the fire button.
-If you tap it again during a jump, a pirouette manoeuvre activates, allowing you to kill even more colourful nasties in this crazy world.
+For rapid firepower, simply keep pressing the fire button.
+Tapping it again during a jump activates a pirouette manoeuvre, letting you kill even more colourful nasties in this crazy world.

-Of course, it's best on the Atari STe, as Gremlin made use of the hardware with 50fps scrolling.
-It's a thrill and crushes the experience you had using the standard ST. Not only that, but there are more colours too.
+Of course, it's best on the Atari STe, as Gremlin made use of the hardware, with 50fps scrolling.
+It's a thrill and crushes the experience on the standard ST. Not only that, but there are more colours too.
 Weirdly, there is some slowdown, which is a shame and doesn't make sense.

-The audio is superb with effects and optional chiptunes.
-It would have been nice to hear DMA samples, especially noticeable in World Two, with its oddly silent musical instruments.
-A missed opportunity?
+The audio is superb, featuring zesty effects and chiptunes.
+It would have been great to hear DMA samples, especially noticeable in the absence of them in World Two’s oddly silent musical instruments.
+I mean, come on, it's a music world, so a big chance to use the DMA...
+Perhaps a missed opportunity, I fear?

 Right, who fancies a lollipop?
 No?
 Oh!
 Well, don't look at this next screenshot then...